 Pets and dusty environments

 Where you keep your laptop can also affect its lifespan.
 Dust and pet hair are the silent killers of a lot of electronics because they can get sucked into the laptop's internal fan and eventually stop it from working.
-It is always recommended to keep your electronics in open spaces off of the floor, so that dust, pet hair, and loose fibers can't get into the fans.
-Learn more ways to keep your fan clean and keep your laptop from overheating.

 The Mac vs. PC debate: which lasts longer?

-Laptop lifespan & repairability
+Laptop lifespan and repairability

 A final factor affecting laptop lifespan to consider is how repairable the device is.
 Repairability is determined by how easy it is to fix or replace one individual component on a device without ruining its functionality.
 For example, if the screen or touchpad were to malfunction, could it be fixed without ruining the device?
 Repairability gives you the freedom to extend the life of your laptop once it starts to show its age, saving you money and hassle.
-Battery replacements and RAM upgrades are examples of common upgrades that will make an old laptop run like new again.
+Battery replacements and RAM upgrades are examples of common upgrades that'll make an old laptop run like new again.

-So… how long should a laptop last?
+So how long should a laptop last?

 Tips for extending the life of your laptop